 When WrapStack enqueues a job, you can log the event in the Audit Trail.

 To use WrapStack, you build a “control” wrap that contains one or more WrapStack functions.
 The control wrap initiates the background jobs that perform the requested bulk operations.

 When you convert this spreadsheet to a wrap, each WrapStack function appears as a Create Instances button.
 The user presses this button to initiate the bulk operation.

 Each WrapStack function in the control wrap has an instance data table that describes the bulk operations it will perform.
 In the screenshot above, the instance data table is marked with yellow.
 The contents of the instance data table are described in detail below.

 The WrapStack function also has an Action to both Update existing instances and create new instances.
-If a Unique Key already exists, the instance will be updated, if not it will be inserted as a new instance.
+If a Unique Key already exists, the wrap will be updated, if not it will be inserted as a new wrap.
 This ensures that all Unique Keys provided by the Source MyWraps report and the instance data table exist for the Target wrap.

 However, it also increases the risk of errors, and you may want to consider running this as two separate jobs, one Create and one Update job, to have the Unique Keys properly validated as non-existing (for the Create job)) and existing (for the Update job).

 The TargetWrap column is the left-most column in the instance data table, and contains the name of the wrap that is subject to the bulk operation defined by the row.

 If this column is empty for a row in the instance data table, the row is ignored.
 This makes it possible for you to design an “intelligent” data table that manipulates a variable number of wraps, e.g. for trains that appear in different fixed combinations of carriages.